jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ## Fourth Phase of Unix Maturity - The Rise of Commercial Linux

 As the 1990s came to a close we began to see established companies adopting and using opensource projects in enterprise, such as MySQL for database and GCC as a C/C++ compiler.
 Especially we begin to see companies trying to make commercial distributions of Linux by adding the GNU coretools and a GUI interface.
 Of all the Linux companies that started at that time, Red Hat Linux is one of the few remaining and by far the most successful.
 How successful?
-To illustrate this, as of August 10th 2015, RedHat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap") Most of the Linux distributions started pre-2003 no longer exist.
+To illustrate this, as of August 10th 2015, Red Hat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap") Most of the Linux distributions started pre-2003 no longer exist.

 ### Modern Linux Distributions